OCNS/SoftwareWG/content/20220927-wg-meeting-19-september.rst

 - discussed diversity
 - satellite tutorials were good to improve diversity
-- SIGs are good for diversity, equity, and inclusivity (DEI)
+- SIGs/WGs are good for diversity, equity, and inclusivity (DEI)
 - endorsement of tools

   - good to do but the board doesn't have the bandwidth to take this on